 In our faith every individual is expected, with the help of clergy and community, to nurture and tend the garden of his or her own religious life each and every day.

 There's a lot in those thirty-one words—ideas of expectation, the involvement of others, and daily discipline, for example—that might surprise some Unitarian Universalists (UUs) and yet which others have greeted with gratitude.
 Certainly there is nothing there that is not recognized by the other great religious traditions we humans have developed to respond to, as Forrest Church put it, the challenges of being alive and having to die.
 The "spiritual life" takes work, and we cannot do it alone.

 Meditations and Prayers

-- Meditation of the Day: Skinner House Books, the imprint of the Unitarian Universalist Association (UUA), publishes a daily meditation through its Facebook page.
+- Meditation of the Day: Skinner House Books, the imprint of the Unitarian Universalist Association (UUA), publishes meditations and other sources of inspriration on its Facebook page.

 - WorshipWeb: the UUA's database for all things related to worship, this link will bring you directly to the searchable database of worship elements.
 Here you will find prayers, meditations, opening and closing words, readings, even entire sermons, all categorized by themes and keywords.

 But just what is "the spiritual life?"
 What is "spirituality?"
 The Rev. Barbara Merritt once wrote, "Whether or not you believe in God, you need to realize that you yourself are not God."
 For some it takes a lifetime to achieve that realization; for others it's a daily discipline to remember it.
 This may be one way to understand what is meant by the term, "spirituality"— the task of discovering, and then remembering, that we are not god.